ChristopherRush/neblio-papirus/README.md

 ## Software

 The display script is fully automated, in which it will automatically setup the configuration files for the RPC server to access and then parse them into our python script.
-It doesn't matter which version of the StakeBox you have as the program will locate the installation files for your and create the config file in that particular directory.
+It doesn't matter which version of the StakeBox you have as the program will locate the installation files for you and create the config file in that particular directory.

 ### Auto Installation